Gifididy/V3-Planetary-Gear-OSSM/README.md

 Line 481 value changed to 2.

 **In pattern.h** I disabled line 850 and 851 because those sucked to accidently switch to.

+## Printed parts notes

+Note on some of the printer settings I use.

+Nozzle: .6mm

+Layer height: .3mm

+Wall, top & bottom thickness: 1.2mm

+Infill: 30%

+Some support is needed for the planet carrier and the top motor mount that has the planet carrier bearing screw.
+Depending on your settings, you may be able to not use any support material at all.

+Should use less than a spool of filament.
+I've been using PLA for reference.

+"2 Pin bracket" is the height-adjust bracket that can be mounted to a piece of plywood or other available large flat surface.
+Will need to print two of these.
+This version is symmetric and does not need to be mirrored.